davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   The default is not to include whole line comments, which means that such lines are not attributed to any author and are shown in the blame sheets as white.
-  Whole line coments are not counted in the Lines column of the statistics output, potentially causing the sum of the Lines column to be less than the total number of lines in the file.
+  Whole line comments are not counted in the Lines column of the statistics output, potentially causing the sum of the Lines column to be less than the total number of lines in the file.